moracabanas/flutter-container/README.md

 ## Extra

-You can use built in Android Studio by typing `studio` on the container terminal.
+You can use built in Android Studio GUI by typing `studio` on the container terminal.
-A graphical interface will open.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.